A surrogate by exchangeability approach to the Curie-Weiss model: Abstract

 \section{Abstract}

+We introduce a new general concept of surrogate random variable, the ``surrogate by exchangeability'' that allows to study the class of random variables that can be decomposed by means of an independent randomisation.

-We investigate the Curie-Weiss model by means of an explicit construction of its de Finetti measure of exchangeability.
-Writing the magnetisation as a sum of i.i.d.'s randomised by the underlying De Finetti random variable, we show that the apparition of a phase transition can be understood as a competition between these two sources of randomness, the Gaussian regime corresponding to a marginally relevant disordered system.
-The study is performed by introducing a surrogate random variable that contains all the appropriate information on the model and which is simpler to study.
+As an example, we treat the case of the Curie-Weiss model using the explicit construction of its De Finetti measure of exchangeability.
+Writing the magnetisation as a sum of i.i.d.'s randomised by the underlying De Finetti random variable, the surrogate study shows that the appearance of a phase transition can be understood as a competition between these two sources of randomness, the Gaussian regime corresponding to a marginally relevant disordered system.